 Colonists from Britain to America in the early 1600s took domesticated turkeys with them, not expecting to find wild turkeys in their new home.
 The re-introduced turkeys were crossed with the native varieties and some were subsequently taken back to Britain.

-Turkeys were introduced into New Zealand at least as early as 1851 (there is an unsubstantiated account of Maoris giving a turkey in trade to a whaleship in 1819), and there appear to have been many subsequent importations.
-Many have gone wild in various districts from time to time, often being found not far from the farmyards from which they have strayed.
+Turkeys were introduced into New Zealand at least as early as 1851 (there is an unsubstantiated account of Maori traders giving a turkey to a whaleship in 1819), and there appear to have been many subsequent importations.
+Turkeys have gone wild in various districts from time to time, usually being found not far from the farmyards from which they have strayed.
 Wild turkeys were reported inland from Hawkes Bay as early as the 1880s.
+Turkeys have naturalized in some parts of New Zealand and are frequently seen roaming various habitats in Northland.
+Some tourist and adventure organizations list hunting turkeys as one of the attractions they provide for visitors.

 Several domestic breeds are recognized – colours ranging from black, through blue, bronze and buff, to white.
 Most of the specialized breeds are now rare in New Zealand having been replaced by commercially developed food varieties.